 Want to enjoy juicy sweet strawberries, find out when strawberries are in season where you live.
 They aren’t around long so learn some tricks to make strawberries last, so you don’t miss out on a single berry.

 Every Spring, I anxiously await strawberry season.
-That means I can make strawberry chiffon pie, strawberry cake or just have some to put in a spinach salad.
+That means I can make strawberry chiffon pie, one of these 10 strawberry cakes or just have some to put in a spinach salad.
 If you’re not lucky enough to be close to a strawberry farm, then it’s helpful to know when strawberries in your area are going to be ripe so you can get the freshest ones available.